+Date: November 4, 2021

+To: ICTC Committee Members

+From: Mark Baza, Executive Director

-Date:November 15, 2021To:ICTC Committee MembersFrom:Mark Baza, Executive DirectorRe:Executive Director's Report
+Re: Executive Director's Report

-The following is a summary of the Executive Director's Report for the ICTC Commission on November 18, 2021.
+The following is a summary of the Executive Director's Report for the ICTC Management Committee on November 10, 2021.

 - 1) Calexico Intermodal Transportation Center (ITC): A new Intermodal Transportation Center in the City of Calexico has been part of ICTC's long range transit planning.
 The new Calexico ITC will serve as a regional mobility hub that will accommodate bus bays for Imperial Valley Transit in addition to the City of Calexico's private transit operators, taxis and farm labor buses.
 ICTC received a Congestion Mitigation and Air Quality federal program fund to complete the environmental and design plans of the new Calexico ITC.
 ICTC staff is in the process of completing the contract award for a consultant firm that will complete the environmental and design phase.
 Currently, ICTC staff is completing the Caltrans award review process with multiple Caltrans' departments.
 The ICTC Board adopted the agreement with Psomas on September 26, 2018.
 Environmental phase has been completed.
 Design and Right of Way Acquisition is underway and is expected to be completed in December 2021.
-ICTC is exploring funding opportunities for the \$12.5 million needed for construction. - 2) Regional Active Transportation Plan: Imperial County Transportation Commission is undertaking a Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
+ICTC is exploring funding opportunities for the \$12.5 million needed for construction. - 2) Potential Bus Stop in Calipatria: ICTC has evaluated all of its fixed route service routes to attempt to provide service to the east side of Calipatria.
+Staff conducted time trials as well utilized several types of buses to verify buses would not have issues with other existing stops within proposed routes.
+Potential stops for the area include a stop along Commercial Avenue and potentially another stop near Alexandria Street.
+Staff is proposing to utilize its IVC Express route to potentially service the area.
+ICTC and City staff have begun coordination to implement final location and infrastructure associated with the potential bus stop(s).
+ICTC has begun utilizing the IVC Express route to service both bus stops along the east side (intersection of Bonita Place and Commercial Avenue) and (intersection of Alexandria Street and Brown Avenue) of Calipatria. - 3) Imperial Valley Transit (IVT) FREE FARES PROGRAM: On August 7, 2020, the Imperial County Transportation Commission (ICTC) announced the implementation of a Free Fares Program for various Imperial Valley Transit (IVT) services.
+Eligible services include IVT Fixed Route, IVT Circulators (Blue, Green and Gold Lines), IVT ACCESS and IVT RIDE (EL Centro, Imperial, Heber, Brawley, Calexico, Westshores).
+All passengers are eligible to benefit from the Free Fares Program.
+The fares are subsidized by a State of California grant and fare contributions to IVT RIDE passengers by the County of Imperial's Area Agency for the Aging (AAA).
+The Free Fares Program received an additional grant that will allow for the continuation of free fares until grant funds are are fully expended.
+All regular service eligibility requirements and restrictions remain in effect. - 4) Regional Active Transportation Plan: Imperial County Transportation Commission is undertaking a Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
 The Regional ATP is grant funded by the Southern California Association of Governments (SCAG).
 ICTC staff kicked off this project in April 2021 and has conducted two (2) Technical Advisory Committee meetings with City, County, SCAG, and Caltrans staff to start data gathering and early outreach efforts.
 A dedicated project page has been developed for the project: https://ictcatp-ktuagis.hub.arcgis.com/